wallacepatrick22/Microsoft-Naija-Security-Group/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-yourname-template.md

 I logged in to my github account, downloaded the template, edited the template and reuploaded the renamed copy of the template.

 ### What happened / Result
-I successfully updated the downloaded the renamed copy of the previously downloaded template with the completed first day practice tasks.
+I successfully updated the downloaded-renamed copy of the previously downloaded template with the updated first day practice tasks.

 ### Challenges I faced
 None for now